-The Company had a net loss of \$88.0 million and an accumulated deficit of \$202.9 million as of December 31, 2022, as a result of incurring losses since our inception.
+The Company had a net loss of \$116.5 million for the year ended December 31, 2023 and an accumulated deficit of \$319.4 million as of December 31, 2023, as a result of incurring losses since our inception.
 Due to continuing research and development activities, the Company expects to continue to incur net losses into the foreseeable future.
+The Company expects to continue to incur net losses into the foreseeable future in connection with its ongoing activities, particularly as the Company expands its clinical program with tegoprubart, continues the research and development of, and seeks marketing approval for, its product candidates.
+In addition, if the Company obtains marketing approval for any of its product candidates, the Company expects to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 The Company has financed operations primarily by net proceeds from the sale of preferred and common stock and warrants.